Viasat/alohomora/README.md

 However, if you're using the same IdP to provide access to both commercial and GovCloud, **and** you're asking Alohomora to do automatic role selection, it's hard for us to tell which partition you want to use.
-You may need to manually specify that by adding an `aws_partition` option as below.
+You may need to manually specify that by adding an `aws-partition` option as below.

 ```ini
 [default]